 WHERE WE WORK

-Social Impact has worked in more than 120 countries in every region of the world.
+Social Impact has worked in more than 120 countries in every region of the world and currently has a physical presence in ten countries.

 Open a printable version of this map here.